The ultimate guide to packaging for small businesses

 As we’ve gone through above, the heavier your items, the stronger the box you need.
 A corrugated cardboard box is a great option for keeping your products safe as they move in transit.

-Boxes are available in single, double or triple strength corrugated cardboard, and we recommend using double or triple strength boxes for heavy packages.
+Packaging boxes are available in single, double, or triple strength corrugated cardboard, and we recommend using double or triple strength boxes for heavy packages.

 Satchels are a wonderful way of transporting small items like jewellery or books.

 At Sendle, we’ve developed some compostable satchels that are perfect for up to 500g packages (or 1lb) around 2L in volume.
-These green satchels are waterproof, a little stretchy, tough and durable, tear resistant, write-able, print-able, stick-able and edible (for worms).
+These green satchels are waterproof, a little stretchy, tough and durable, tear resistant, write-able, stick-able, and edible (for worms).

-You can pick some up from our store here.
+You can even pick some up from our store.

-Think of this like your muscles in your body, which surround and protect your bones and organs.
+Think of this like the muscles in your body, which surround and protect your bones and organs.

 Internal cushioning is critical to prevent movement inside the box and protects your items against damage and impact while moving around the world.

 Ah!
 Who hasn’t spent a lazy afternoon cracking bubble wrap and feeling our anxieties vanish.

 Bubble wrap is an excellent internal cushioning material for products in transit.
 And if wrapped several times around your item, it will secure it from undue harm.
 But unfortunately, bubble wrap isn’t great for the environment.